Warnings: mild description of violent murder, references to sexual assault.

 Xichen could not have escaped the news even if he wished to.
 Even though he wished to.

-Three days ago in Yiling, near the supposed location of a village most of the sects refused to speak of, a young omega woman had been killed in broad daylight.
-She was stabbed again and again, her body defiled and stripped, her head hung from the very omega house she had tried to escape.
-It had taken a whole day for Jiang Cheng of Yunmeng to hear of it and have the poor girl’s body retrieved.
+Three days ago in Yiling, near the supposed location of a village most of the sects refused to speak of, a young kunze woman had been killed in broad daylight.
+She was stabbed again and again, her body stripped and defiled, her head hung from the very kunze house she had tried to escape.
+It had taken a whole day for Jiang Wanyin of Yunmeng to hear of it and have the poor girl’s body retrieved.
 No more than a few hours later, the three culprits had been flogged to death.

 It was a cruel tale, a horrible tale, and although Xichen had seen neither victim nor punishment, he had felt great sorrow when the news reached Gusu.
-He had felt great sorrow when Wangji’s back bent upon hearing of it, his burden made heavy once more.
+He had felt even greater sorrow when Wangji’s back had bent upon hearing of it, his burden made heavy once more.

 “I hear that sect leader Jiang oversaw her funeral,” Lan Xichen said.
 “If he took care of the purifying, then her spirit should find some peace at least.”

-Jiang Cheng was always rather good at setting angry ghosts to rest, for one so temperamental.
+Jiang Wanyin was always rather good at setting angry ghosts to rest, for one so temperamental.

 “This is the sixth time such a murder takes place since the new year,” Jin Guangyao declared.